 The key to a healthy lawn is healthy soil.
-To achieve healthy soil on established lawns, soil quality restoration uses deep aeration (core aeration) and topdressing with compost (1/2 inch to 3/4 inch thick layer).
+To achieve healthy soil on established lawns, soil quality restoration (SQR) uses deep aeration (core aeration) and topdressing with compost (1/2 inch to 3/4 inch thick layer).
 For new lawns or new construction, there is another method that involves tilling in topsoil before seeding or laying sod.

 The process of soil quality restoration reduces compaction, increases pore space in the soil, and improves organic matter content.
 This improves the heath and functionality of soils.
 Organic matter gives the landscape the ability to act like a sponge and absorb rain.
 Soils rich in organic matter also support entire ecosystems of beneficial organisms (microbes, worms, insects) that contribute to healthy lawns.

 Soil quality restoration helps provide your lawn with these key things:

 - Adds nutrients lawns need without additional fertilizers

 - Enables your lawn to soak up and store more water

 In urban environments, soils are usually very compacted and in poor condition.
 Construction and grading activities create compacted soils- Topsoil is often removed, and there is little to no organic matter left (the good stuff plants need to grow that also helps to soak in water).
 Yards with poor soil quality require more time, money, water, and fertilizer to stay green and maintain a lush appearance.

 Types of problems soil quality restoration can help fix at home